sanchitkripalani47/Readme/README.md

 ### 👨🏻‍💻 &nbsp;About Me
 This is Sanchit Kripalani, a Third-Year (TE) Computer Engineering Student at [**PICT**](https://pict.edu/).
-- Ever since my dad bought a computer for our house, I’ve wanted to work in something related to Technology.
-Despite both my parents being doctors, the pull of computers prompted me to choose Computer Engineering as my career.
+- I still remember that day, 'The Day' my dad brought a computer to our house.
+It was then,when my fascination for these big blue screens was born.
+Fascination became  curiosity and curiosity has now become a purpose to understand and serve this technological world of computers and more !
-- My inclination and a consequent proficiency in Mathematics just aided the cause.
-This, in turn, has inflated my interest in Economics and Data Science.
+- Hence, my decision to select Computer Engineering as my major degree course was clear from a very young age.
+My inclination supported by proficiency in Mathematics simply aided the cause.
+Now, having combined knowledge of Computers and Mathematics and awareness about the current situation of the world has inflated my interest in Economics and Data Science as well.
-- I am currently exploring different niches of Computer Engineering, having tried out Android App development (With Java).
-At the moment, I am studying and building projects in Machine Learning and Deep Learning with Python.
+- I am currently exploring different niches of computer engineering, having tried out Android App development (With Java).
+At the moment, I am studying and making projects in Machine Learning and Deep Learning with python.

 I have an extensive knowledge in a number of fields including Technology, Science and Current Affairs.
 As the subtitle suggests, I am a Tech Enthusiast first.
 Apart from that, I am also a staunch Football fan, with most of my leisure time spent on football.
 I also love to read books and watch movies.